MechaDragonX/LibraryCPP/lib/readme.md

 # List of Third Party Libraries Used

-None of the libraries used will be push to the repository because that is not my code.
-Below is the information for all the thrid party libraries I used.
+None of the libraries used will be pushed to the repository because that is not my code.
+Below is the information for all the third party libraries I used.

 ## JSON for Modern C++ by Niels Lohmann
 - [GitHub](https://github.com/nlohmann/json)